| Home

 world of the day.

-“ideological earthquake,” the physical science of astronomy
+result of this “ideological earthquake,” the physical

-and the metaphysical art of astrology began the slow process of
+science of astronomy and the metaphysical art of astrology began

-being split off from one another - and, for the first time, they
+the slow process of being split off from one another - and, for

-became separate, often contrary disciplines.
+the first time, they became separate, often contrary disciplines.

 While